-The new Google Pixel Buds (2020) may not be an AirPods facsimile, but they outperform the AirPods in just about every way.
-Although the Pixel Buds (2020) seem like the clear winner, the AirPods make a compelling case for iPhone users and are, surprisingly, cheaper.
-Let’s see which smart headset is best for you.
+The new Google Pixel Buds (2020) may not be an AirPods (2nd generation) facsimile, but it outperforms the AirPods (2nd generation) in just about every way.
+Although the Pixel Buds (2020) seems like the clear winner, the AirPods (2nd generation) makes a compelling case for iPhone users.

 While both companies take a simple approach to their true wireless earphones, the end products are very different.
-The AirPods are quintessentially Apple: no buttons, no logo, and brilliantly simple to use.
-Its nozzle-free, stemmed earphones set the design language for popular true wireless earbuds, and the charging case—well, fellow SoundGuys Editor Adam Molina will be the first to tell you that it’s one of the many reasons for the first-generation AirPods’ wild success.
+The AirPods (2nd generation) is quintessentially Apple: no buttons, no logo, and brilliantly simple to use.
+Its nozzle-free, stemmed earphones set the design language for popular true wireless earbuds, and the charging case—well, former SoundGuys Editor Adam Molina will be the first to tell you that it’s one of the many reasons for the first-generation AirPods (2nd generation)’ wild success.

 Google’s aesthetic is more whimsical than Apple’s, which is made apparent by the housings’ distinct circular shape and matte finish.
-Dedicated nozzles further distinguish the new Pixel Buds from the AirPods; these, in tandem with the permanent concha wing tips, keep the new Google Pixel Buds much more stable than the AirPods.
-Another differentiating feature: water-resistance.
-Unlike the AirPods which lack a water-resistant rating altogether, these are IPX4-certified and can withstand any workout, save for swimming.
+Dedicated nozzles further distinguish the Pixel Buds (2020) from the AirPods (2nd generation).
+The nozzles in tandem with the permanent concha wing tips keep the Google Pixel Buds much more stable than the AirPods (2nd gen).
+Another differentiating feature: water resistance.
+Unlike the AirPods (2nd generation) which lack a water-resistant rating altogether, Google’s buds are IPX4-certified and can withstand any workout, save for swimming.

 Handsome but different charging cases

-Apple’s charging case is a softened rectangle that perfectly fits the first or second-generation AirPods.
-This is about as plain as it gets; the case is adorned with a single button for manual pairing and a Lightning input.
-Upgrading to the wireless charging case costs an additional $30, and the only external difference between the two cases is a centered LED on the wireless model.
+Apple’s charging case is a softened rectangle that perfectly fits the first or second-generation AirPods (2nd generation).
+This is about as plain as it gets.
+The case is adorned with a single button for manual pairing and a Lightning input.
+Upgrading to the wireless charging case costs an additional $30 USD, and the only external difference between the two cases is a centered LED on the wireless model.
 A magnetic locking mechanism provides tactile feedback when opened and closed, similar to the Pixel Buds’ (2020) case.

-The Google Pixel Buds’ experience on Android rivals that of using AirPods with an iPhone.
+The Google Pixel Buds’ experience on Android rivals that of using AirPods (2nd generation) with an iPhone.

 Onboard controls, virtual assistance, and live translation

-Just like the AirPods, Google’s onboard controls are touch-only.
+Just like the AirPods (2nd generation), Google’s onboard controls are touch-only.
 You can control volume, playback, and answer or decline calls from either headset.
 Both support hands-free virtual assistant access, but functionality is limited to their proprietary technologies.
-The Apple AirPods have the company’s H1 chip which facilitates direct voice access to Siri, while the Google Pixel Buds (2020) supports hands-free access to Google Assistant.
+The Apple AirPods (2nd generation) has the company’s H1 chip which facilitates direct voice access to Siri, while the Google Pixel Buds (2020) supports hands-free access to Google Assistant.
 No surprises here, but both headsets support broad virtual assistant access by a simple tap-and-hold gesture on either earbud.
 This means you can manually access Siri from the Pixel Buds and vice versa.

 New Google Pixel Buds (2020) microphone demo:

 Let’s wander into the world of Bluetooth codec alphabet soup.
-The Google Pixel Buds (2020) and Apple AirPods (2019) are both Bluetooth 5.0 headsets that support the same codecs, AAC and SBC.
-This is a little disappointing, since the new Pixel Buds are intended for Android users, and AAC doesn’t always play nice with Android phones.
-While this is a bummer, it’s not necessarily a deal breaker as SBC has come a long way in just a few years.
+The Google Pixel Buds (2020) and Apple AirPods (2nd generation) are both Bluetooth 5.0 headsets that support the same codecs, AAC and SBC.
+This is a little disappointing, since the new Pixel Buds is intended for Android users, and AAC doesn’t always play nice with Android phones.
+While this is a bummer, it’s not necessarily a deal-breaker as SBC has come a long way in just a few years.

 No matter what headset you get, connection strength is excellent.
-Neither the Pixel Buds nor the AirPods support Bluetooth multipoint, so no love lost there.
 Google uses long-range wireless technology to remain connected through three rooms when inside, though room size definitely makes a difference here, and they can stay connected up to the length of an American football field when outdoors.
 While this isn’t the most practical feature, it does have a niche use: outdoor athletes who use their community tracks can leave their phones at one end of the field, while doing circuit training on the other end.

-Apple’s earphones don’t have this same long-range technology but do, however, have a trick up their sleeves: audio sharing.
+The second-gen AirPods doesn’t have this same long-range technology but does have audio sharing.
 Technically, this is a feature of iOS whereby a single iPhone can simultaneously share audio to two Apple headsets.
 This means you and, say a friend using the Beats Powerbeats Pro, can listen to the same audio, something Android can’t do.
-The AirPods also stay well connected and can easily hop back and forth between iOS devices, thanks to the H1 chip.
+The AirPods (2nd generation) also stays well connected and can easily hop back and forth between iOS devices, thanks to the H1 chip.

-No matter; the pairing processes are very simple with either headset and their respective platforms (e.g. pairing Apple AirPods with an iPhone or Google Pixel Buds with a Google Pixel smartphone).
+No matter; the pairing processes are very simple with either headset and its respective platform (e.g., pairing Apple AirPods (2nd generation) with an iPhone or Google Pixel Buds with a Google Pixel smartphone).
 This experience is dependent on the operating system you use, so we’re calling this a draw.

 At WWDC 2020, Apple announced a slew of updates to the AirPods line, including Optimized Battery Charging.
-This feature will allow the AirPods to observe a user’s charging routing, so the earbuds don’t top up to 100% every time they’re placed in the case.
+This feature allows the AirPods (2nd generation) to observe a user’s charging routine.
+That way, the earbuds don’t top up to 100% every time you place them in the case.
 Instead, the case will only charge the buds to 80% capacity, thereby extending the lifespan of the headset.
-We won’t know, however, how effective this is until iOS 14 is released.

 For a secure fit, get the Google Pixel Buds and don’t look back.

 A nozzle-free build does have its benefits, as it applies to environmental awareness.
-The AirPods keep you keenly aware of swerving cars, speeding cyclists, and more.
-Google’s new Pixel Buds take note of these benefits by adding a spatial vent to the underbelly of each housing to let background noise pass through.
+The AirPods (2nd generation) keeps you keenly aware of swerving cars, speeding cyclists, and more.
+Google’s Pixel Buds (2020) takes note of these benefits and adds a spatial vent to the underbelly of each housing to let background noise pass through.
 The benefit to Google’s design is that it’s the best of both worlds and provides improved sound quality while keeping listeners vigilant.

 While both headsets boast cutting-edge hardware and software, they’re ultimately earbuds.
-Since you’ll be spending $140 or more, they can’t just look good; they need to sound good too.
+Since you’ll be spending $140 USD or more, the headset can’t just look good, it needs to sound good too.

-The AirPods greatly emphasize bass notes, which yields inaccurate audio reproduction.
-Plus, the AirPods frequency response chart doesn’t tell the whole tale because it was measured in a controlled environment, and don’t do much of anything to seal your ear canal.
+The AirPods (2nd generation) emphasizes bass notes, which yields inaccurate audio reproduction.
+Plus, the AirPods (2nd generation) frequency response chart doesn’t tell the whole tale because it was measured in a controlled environment.
 The second you step onto a subway platform, or even into a crowded corner store, the bass notes will become masked by louder, external noises.
 This will also affect midrange and treble clarity, and sully sound quality altogether.
-You will rarely have a consistent audio performance with the AirPods.
+You will rarely have a consistent audio performance with the AirPods (2nd generation).

-Suffice to say, Google won most battles and thus, the war when it comes to our Apple AirPods vs. Google Pixel Buds (2020) showdown.
-While it’s true that the new Pixel Buds prove the better option for most consumers, the fact remains that the AirPods are still a fine option for iPhone owners.
-Operation is as fluid as it gets when using the AirPods with iOS devices, and microphone quality is stellar.
+Suffice to say, Google won most battles and thus, the war when it comes to our Apple AirPods (2nd generation) vs Google Pixel Buds (2020) showdown.
+While it’s true that the Pixel Buds proves the better option for most consumers, the fact remains that the AirPods (2nd generation) is still a fine option for iPhone owners.
+Operation is as fluid as it gets when using the AirPods (2nd generation) with iOS devices, and microphone quality is stellar.

 That said, if you’re drawn to the fit of the Pixel Buds but want to keep within the Apple family, look into the Apple AirPods Pro.
-These are among our favorite noise cancelling true wireless earbuds, and they make huge improvements over the design of the first and second-generation AirPods.
-The drawback is that the Apple AirPods Pro run quite a bit more than either headset in question today, costing $250.
-Android users looking for true wireless earbuds with ANC should turn their attention to Sony for the WF-1000XM3.
+This is among our favorite noise canceling true wireless earbuds, and it makes huge improvements over the design of the first and second-generation AirPods (2nd generation).
+The drawback is that the Apple AirPods Pro runs quite a bit more than either headset in question today, costing well over $200 USD.